5-MeO-PiPT

-5-MeO-PiPT, also known as 5-methoxy-N-propyl-N-isopropyltryptamine, is a substituted tryptamine derivative which is claimed to have psychedelic effects.
+5-MeO-PiPT, also known as 5-methoxy-N-propyl-N-isopropyltryptamine or by its nickname Poxy, is a substituted tryptamine derivative which is claimed to have psychedelic effects.
 It has been sold as a designer drug, first being identified in 2021 in British Columbia, Canada.

 Use and effects

-5-MeO-PiPT was not included or mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).
+5-MeO-PiPT was not included nor mentioned in Alexander Shulgin's book TiHKAL (Tryptamines I Have Known and Loved).

 Pharmacology

 Pharmacodynamics

 5-MeO-PiPT acts as a serotonin 5-HT_{1A} and 5-HT_{2A} receptor agonist, with an EC_{50} of 13.8 nM and an efficacy of 89%.

 Chemistry

 Analogues

 Analogues of 5-MeO-PiPT include propylisopropyltryptamine (PiPT), 4-HO-PiPT, 5-MeO-DMT, 5-MeO-DPT, 5-MeO-DiPT, 5-MeO-MiPT, 5-MeO-EiPT, and 5-MeO-iPALT (ASR-3001), among others.